-Australian Institute of Health and Welfare 1994.
-Health differentials among adult Australians aged 25-64 years.
-Cat. no. AIHW 329.
-Canberra: AIHW.
+Australian Institute of Health and Welfare (1994) Health differentials among adult Australians aged 25-64 years, AIHW, Australian Government, accessed 02 July 2022.

 Australian Institute of Health and Welfare.
 (1994).
 Health differentials among adult Australians aged 25-64 years.
 Canberra: AIHW.